 SQL/HQL Templating

 When using SQLDataSource or HibernateDataSource in Power Edition and above, Velocity expressions can be used to customize generated SQL or replace it entirely.
 This is covered in its own section, SQL Templating.

+If you have additional data or methods you want to make available for Velocity Expressions, you can add objects as attributes to the servletRequest - these are accessible via $servletRequest.getAttribute("attrName") (a shortcut of requestAttributes.attrName also works).
+You can alternatively add your own objects directly to the Velocity template context via dsRequest.addToTemplateContext().